yashKappa/to-do-list/README.md

-# ✅ Task Management Web App
+# ✅ To-Do-List Web App

 This is a simple and responsive task management web application built with **React**.
 It allows users to: